Sausalito Ferry re-opens! Click here for new Sausalito ferry schedules for Golden Gate Ferry and Blue & Gold Fleet

-Insider Tips: Bringing Your Bike on the Sausalito Ferry
+Insider Tips: Sausalito Ferry Bike Guidelines

 Every year tens of thousands of visitors rent bikes in San Francisco and ride them across the Golden Gate Bridge to Sausalito and then take the ferry back to The City.
 Thousands of local riders bring their bikes to the ferry terminals to extend their rides across the Bay.

 Insiders Tip: Yeah, there ought to be a service that lets people return bikes in Sausalito instead of having to take them back to the shop where they rented them in San Francisco.
-I’m happy to share that from late spring through summer each year there is a new Sausalito Bike Return service.
+I’m happy to share that from late spring through summer each year there is a new Sausalito Ferry Bike Return service.

 Insiders Tip: Late afternoon sailings during the summer and on holiday weekends sometimes sell out, and people in line have to wait for the next ferry to their chosen destination.
 Arrive at the pier early during these crowded times.